Sorry, you need to enable JavaScript to visit this website.

 Driving engagement and impact through strategic communications

-By promoting outcomes, including success stories, lessons learned and measurable results, the Hub aims to inspire confidence, replicate best practices and catalyze further investment.
-At the same time, the Hub is committed to raising awareness about the urgent need for scaling investment in adaptation and the role of NAPs and NDCs in catalyzing investment readiness, towards closing the adaptation gap, helping to build a broad coalition of support for resilient, climate-smart development.
+By promoting success stories and lessons learned, the Hub aims to inspire confidence, replicate best practices and catalyze further investment.
+At the same time, the Hub is committed to raising awareness about the urgent need for scaling investment in adaptation and the role of NAPs and NDCs in catalyzing investment readiness, closing the adaptation gap, and helping to build a broad coalition of support for resilient, climate-smart development.

 RELATED NEWS